korinakuma/korinakuma.github.io/plan.md

 Holy shit nav bears

 I want to do a more comprehensive portal, that has an identifying icon or section that leads to that page.

-For right now let's just get a good nav bear sort of on the bottom half of the page

 Example Ideas:
 A cute bear image that when clicked leads to the page for cute bear pictures.